-\boldparagraph{Evaluation Metrics.} For DTU, we follow the official evaluation protocol and report Chamfer distance.
-For Replica and ScanNet, we report Chamfer Distance, F-score with a threshold of 5cm, as well as Normal Consistency following~\cite{Sucar2021ICCV,Zhu2022CVPR,Mescheder2019CVPR,guo2022manhattan,Peng2020ECCV,Peng2021NEURIPS}.
+\boldparagraph{Evaluation Metrics.} For DTU, we follow the official evaluation protocol and report the Chamfer distance.
+For Replica and ScanNet, following~\cite{Sucar2021ICCV,Zhu2022CVPR,Mescheder2019CVPR,guo2022manhattan,Peng2020ECCV,Peng2021NEURIPS}, we report the Chamfer Distance, the F-score with a threshold of 5cm, as well as a Normal Consistency measure.